Policies & Risks

 Anals

 Please request if you need them done or not done.
-We are not vets, if they are extremely full/impacted, a vet may still need to express.
+We are not vets, if they are extremely full/impacted, a vet may still need to express as they can go internally (we can only do this externally).

 Photos and Videos